kamat-ibm/ibmrecipes/Jupyter-4.0.6_rh6_rh7_sl11_sl12.md

 Jupyter Notebook requires Python version >= 2.7 in order to be installed.
 RHEL6 & SLES11, contains older version of Python.
 Hence upgarde the Python version as shown below.

-Download and install Python 3.3.5 (For RHEL6 and SLES11):
+Download and install Python 3.3.5 and PIP (For RHEL6 and SLES11):

 	wget http://python.org/ftp/python/3.3.5/Python-3.3.5.tar.xz
 	tar xf Python-3.3.5.tar.xz